-How long beta takes
+How long Beta testing and live takes

-Team roles needed for beta
+Team roles needed for Beta testing and live

 Your project team should be consistent through all design and delivery phases.
 This ensures the successful delivery of your service or website.